EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 ## Setting up the PostgreSQL database with Docker

-For this project, our database of choice is PostgreSQL.
-Luckily for us, getting a PostgreSQL instance up and runnig is very easy thanks to docker.
+For this project, our database of choice is [PostgreSQL](https://www.postgresql.org/).
+Luckily for us, getting a PostgreSQL instance up and runnig is very easy thanks to [Docker](https://www.docker.com/).

 > If you want to learn more about dockerizing a typical web application, take a look at [this article](https://www.endpoint.com/blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento) that explains the process in detail.

-Once you have docker installed in your machine, getting a PostgreSQL instance is as symple as running the following command:
+Once you have [Docker installed](https://docs.docker.com/get-docker/) in your machine, getting a PostgreSQL instance is as symple as running the following command:

 ```sh
 $ docker run -d \